Lucaa8/SpigotApi/README.md

 Currently the SpigotApi only supports the 1.20 to 1.20.4 Spigot/Paper version.
 This is because attributes names can change from version to version and you cannot use it with others Minecraft versions.
 I will add the futures versions of Spigot/Paper when they appear, but I didnt plan to release SpigotApi for older versions.

 ## Features
+### Summary
+- **TeamAPI** - Create your custom teams and ranks with custom prefixes, suffixes, colors and more..
+- **ScoreboardApi** - Create multiples scoreboards with default values (placeholders), set them to your players and update them easily whenever you want!
+- **NPCApi** - Create basic NPCs which look at the player in game, put them skins, easy-to-setup interaction manager.
+- **PromptApi** - Open a sign to a player and wait for their response, do whatever you want with it inside a sync. callback.
+- **NBTTagApi** - Add NBTs on your items to retrieve them easily in inventories
+- **SnifferApi** - Listen to every packets a player receive
+- **JSONApi** - Store and read information easily in JSON instead of YAML

 ### TeamAPI
 This API registers your teams on the server side and send them when a player connects to the server.
 With this implementation you can; \
 - Sort yours teams in the tab